jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 Live Sync isn't just available for work done in the Web IDE.
 You can also make changes on your local environment and see them previewed on Bluemix by using the Live Sync command-line tool.
 If you don't have it, [install the Live Sync command-line interface][1].

 <a name='edit_local_download'></a>
-###Download your DevOps Services project

-To work locally, you need a local version of your DevOps Services project.
-You could clone from the project's Git repository, but that isn't required to use Live Sync.
-Instead, download an archive of your project files:

-1. Select the root directory.
-Click **File**, **Export**, and **Zip**.
-2. Save the archive file to your local environment.
-3. Extract the archive file.

 ###Synchronize your local environment with Bluemix

 Next, configure your local environment to work with Bluemix Live Sync: